marpple/rune/docs/api/view.md

----
-outline: deep
----

-# View class
+# View Class

-View is a class used for creating UI components, providing tools for HTML template generation, HTMLElement creation, and event handling.
+The View class supports tools necessary for HTML templating, HTMLElement creation, and event handling, and is used when creating UI components.

 ## Definition